pubkey/rxdb/docs-src/rx-document.md

 ```

 ## find
 To find documents in a collection, you have to call the collection's .find()-function.
+[See RxQuery](./rx-query.md).
 ```js
 myCollection.find().exec() // <- find all documents
   .then(documents => console.dir(documents));